 “Back then, credit card debt was just being recognized as a serious problem.
 The experts and nonprofits who were supposed to help weren’t embracing the latest technology,” Dvorkin said.
 “Many credit counseling agencies I encountered had a three-month waiting list just to see a counselor.
 Expediency was a major reason why I invested in and embraced internet outreach and education.
 People need help fast and the internet allowed them to get on the right road quickly.”

-Look for something similar you can really make a difference in, where other companies or entrepreneurs have not.
+Look for something similar you can make a difference in, where other companies or entrepreneurs have not.

 By building your personal brand up first, including a clear picture of what you stand for and the values you represent, you can get more people interested in the eventual business brand that you will develop, making it much easier to gain traction for your startup.
-Your personal brand can create the foundation for credibility and respect that can then be parlayed into your business brand.
+Your brand can create the foundation for credibility and respect that can then be parlayed into your business brand.

-Since it can take time to establish a brand, it’s important to start working on your personal brand in advance.
+Since it can take time to establish a brand, it’s important to start working on your brand in advance.
 Build a website, blog, and any other channel where you can start establishing yourself as an expert.
 You can do this while working a traditional job, building up for when you’re ready to make the transition.

 You may not have learned these skills in your present job or even in your personal life.
 These are critical skills to have in place before becoming a full-fledged entrepreneur because they provide the necessary framework for smarter business decisions that can impact the health and sustainability of your future company.